BWTSE/Data/README.md

 ## Notes
 1. Some personal comments submitted by participants has been removed from the dataset (2 instances).
-2. Annotation is not guaranteed to be complete in cases where the submission wasn't approved.
+2. Annotation is not guaranteed to be complete in cases where no code was submitted.

 If you have any questions or feel that anything is amiss, please [open an issue](https://github.com/BrokenWindowsInvestigation/Data/issues).